-Medical payments coverage, or MedPay, is a part of auto insurance that covers injuries that you or your passengers suffer or receive in a car accident.
-MedPay covers you no matter what caused the crash.
-It also covers you if you are injured while riding in someone else’s car or if you are injured by a car while on foot, riding a bicycle or while using public transportation.
+Medical payments coverage, or MedPay, is typically a supplemental component of a standard auto insurance policy that covers injuries that you or your passengers sustain in a car accident.
+MedPay covers you no matter who caused the crash.
+It also covers you if you are injured while riding in someone else’s car or if you are injured by a motor vehicle while on foot, riding a bicycle or using public transportation such as a bus or train.

 When searching for ways to lower your car insurance premium, you may be tempted to remove medical payments coverage from your policy.
-After all, it may not be required in your state and sounds similar to your health insurance.
+After all, it may not be required in your state, but this often-misunderstood optional coverage might be helpful to you when you need it the most.
+It can be used to supplement existing health insurance coverage.

 What is medical payments coverage?

-You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in for the medical bills of other parties you injure.
+You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in to cover injuries of parties in another vehicle from an at-fault accident.
 It does not cover you.
 While another driver’s bodily injury liability coverage can help if you are injured in an accident that another insured driver caused, it may take months for their car insurance company to pay your medical bills.
-Your health insurance might pay, but increasingly, many health insurance policies come with high deductibles and co-pays that can stretch finances to the breaking point before the insurance settlement with the other driver is reached.
+Your health insurance might pay, but many health care plans have high deductibles and copays that can stretch finances to the breaking point before the insurance settlement with the at-fault driver is reached.

 How does MedPay work on auto insurance?

-The beauty of MedPay is that it generally kicks in quickly to pay your medical bills, health insurance deductible and co-pays.
+The beauty of MedPay is that it generally kicks in quickly to pay your medical bills, health insurance deductible and copays, up to the policy limits.
 It also covers other out-of-pocket costs that your health policy might not pay, including ambulance fees, chiropractic, dental, prosthetics and, in a worst-case scenario, funeral expenses.

-Medical payments coverage can be especially important for drivers without health insurance.
-However, MedPay should not be used as a substitute for health insurance.
+Medical payments coverage can be especially important for drivers without health care insurance.
+However, MedPay should not be used as a substitute for health coverage.
 You must carry auto liability coverage in order to purchase MedPay, and you have to be injured in an auto-related accident to use it.

 What does MedPay cover?